preciousaang/laravel-gcp-secret-injector/README.md

 This package helps load sensitive data from you Google Cloud Secret Manager into your laravel environment instead of explictly defining it in your .env file.

+## Prerequisite

+You need to already have `google/cloud-secret-manager` installed in your project.

 ## Installation

 You can install this package via composer: